Meet The Islander Estate Vineyards Team

 A fifth generation Lurton family winemaker, Jacques has become one of the world’s best know flying winemakers.
 Learning his craft in Bordeaux at this family’s Chateau La Louviere, he branched out on his own making wine throughout the regions of France, Italy, Spain, Portugal, Moldova, California and in South America in Uruguay, Argentina and Chile and of course, his second love behind France - Australia.

-Jacques’ experience in Australia approaches almost 30 vintages and began under the mentorship of Brian Croser (Petaluma), Len Evans, Martin Shaw (Shaw and Smith) and James Halliday, amongst others.
+Jacques’ experience in Australia approaches almost 30 vintages and began under the mentorship of Brian Croser (Petaluma) and Australian wine legend Len Evans, amongst others.

 He visited Kangaroo Island with his wife in 1997, traversing every road of the Island, falling in love with the pristine natural environment, pioneering culture and seeing similarities with regions of Languedoc-Rousillon, Southern France, recognized the region had enormous untapped viticultural potential.